-Fraudulent acts seriously damage CTG and our client's professional reputation.
-This is why CTG has a zero-tolerance policy when it comes to this prohibited activity.
-CTG is committed to preventing fraud from occurring in our operations, to developing an antifraud culture and to the thorough and transparent investigation of any reported cases.
+Fraudulent and collusive acts seriously damage CTG and our client's professional reputation.
+This is why CTG has a zero-tolerance policy when it comes to these prohibited activities.
+CTG is committed to preventing fraud and collusion from occurring in our operations, to developing an anti-fraud culture and to the thorough and transparent investigation of any reported cases.

-Any incidence or suspected incidence of fraud is to be reported to the appropriate manager and it is to be investigated fully prior to any action being taken.
+Any incidence or suspected incidence of fraud or collusion must be reported via the whistleblower line and to the Ethics Committee and it is to be investigated fully prior to any action being taken.

-16. USE OF CTG AND CTG'S CLIENTS' ASSETS
+14. USE OF CTG AND CTG'S CLIENTS' ASSETS

-All Stakeholders are responsible for safeguarding assets under his or her control.
+All stakeholders are responsible for safeguarding assets under his or her control.
 Stakeholders have a responsibility to protect CTG and CTG's clients' assets from loss, theft, misuse, destruction and waste.
 Stakeholders must never participate (directly or indirectly) in any dishonest or fraudulent activity involving the property or assets (e.g. theft).

-In general, personal use of supplies, equipment or premises belonging to CTG or CTG's clients for non-work related purposes is prohibited, unless prior permission is received from a Director.
-General exceptions include the occasional use of CTG-owned personal computers to send and receive personal e-mail and the use of CTG telephones to make or receive personal, local telephone calls so long as neither activity interferes with CTG business and adheres to CTG internal policies for expense reimbursements, mobile phone usage and company asset usage.
+In general, personal use of supplies, equipment or premises belonging to CTG or CTG's clients for non-work related purposes is prohibited, unless prior permission is received from a director.
+General exceptions include the occasional use of CTG-owned computers to send and receive personal e-mails and the use of CTG telephones to make or receive personal, local telephone calls so long as neither activity interferes with CTG business and adheres to CTG internal policies for expense reimbursements, mobile phone usage and company asset usage.
 Be aware that personal use of CTG computers and mobile phones may be visible to CTG and CTG reserves the right to access your CTG computer/emails/files/call logs/messages without notice.
 Stakeholders must ensure that their occasional personal use does not cause embarrassment to the Stakeholder or CTG.